Can a Felon Get a Passport?

 If:

-• The person who was convicted has served their full sentence of imprisonment.
+• The person who was convicted has served their complete sentence of imprisonment.

 • Individuals who have either been acquitted or completed their sentence have been legally released.